bagashyt/learn_golang_echo/README.md

-# Read Write XLSX File
+# Write PDF File

-Read and write Xlsx with golang using (Excelize)[github.com/360EntSecGroup-Skylar/excelize]
+Write PDF file with golang using (gofpdf)[github.com/jung-kurt/gofpdf]

 ## How to run program